Mary Julia Baldwin: Death and legacy

-She died at her campus home on 1897 and was buried in Thornrose Cemetery in Staunton.
-The Virginia General Assembly had renamed the school in her honor in 1895, nearly two decades after former students had donated sculptures of her beloved dogs, which were sometimes renamed and became the subject of several campus traditions.
+She died at her campus home in 1897.
+The Virginia General Assembly renamed the school in her honor in 1895, nearly two decades after former students had donated sculptures of her beloved dogs, which were sometimes renamed and became the subject of several campus traditions.
 During her lifetime, Baldwin accumulated and improved about ten acres of land, which she left to the college.
 Her estate of about $250,000 was divided among the college, her church and her relatives.
 The college also preserved her home and is currently renovating some of the furnishings she left.
-By 1922, the school was fully accredited and renamed "Mary Baldwin College."
+By 1922, the school was fully accredited and renamed "Mary Baldwin College".

 The Library of Virginia honored Baldwin as a member of the inaugural class of Virginia Women in History in 2000.